zopefoundation/z3c.etestbrowser/src/z3c/etestbrowser/README.txt

 Extended testbrowser
 --------------------

-This package provides some extensions to Zope 3's testbrowser.
-It is intended for extensions that have dependencies that we do not want to rely on in the Zope 3 core e.g. lxml.
+This package provides some extensions to ``zope.testbrowser``.
+These are not included in the core because they have extra dependencies, such as ``lxml``.

 Requirements